What is an Enduring Power of Attorney – EPA?

 Your adviser at Continuum Financial Planners Pty Ltd can assist you with the overall task of Estate Planning – and with referral to experienced legal advisers who work in this area.
 Phone our office (on 07-34213456), or use our Contact us facility to arrange a meeting to discuss your circumstances and needs.

-1The linked page has three documents of use in regards to Enduring Powers of Attorney: a short form; a long form; and a revocation form – the use for each of which is explained on the Public Guardian website page.
+1The linked page has a number of documents of use in regards to Enduring Powers of Attorney.
+The use for each of which is explained on the above-linked Queensland Government Publications website page.

 We thank McKays Solicitors for allowing us to base our article on this topic on material found in their website.